gittuf/gittuf/docs/get-started.md

 > test the release workflow.

 This repository provides pre-built binaries that are signed and published using [GoReleaser].
-The signature for these binaries are generated using [Sigstore], using the release workflow's identity.
+The signatures for these binaries are generated using [Sigstore], using the release workflow's identity.
 Make sure you have [cosign] installed on your system, then you will be able to securely download and verify the gittuf
 release: